L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: Example on a biological dataset

 \section{Example on a biological dataset}

-In this section we apply Theorem \ref{thm:treesAlgorithm} to the dataset displayed in Figure \ref{fig:data}.
+we now apply Theorem \ref{thm:treesAlgorithm} to the dataset displayed in Figure \ref{fig:data}.
 It consists of pairwise immunological distances between the species dog, bear, raccoon, weasel, seal, sea lion, cat, and monkey that were obtained by Sarich in \cite{sarich1969pinniped}.
-It is used in \cite{felsenstein2004inferring} to illustrate the UPGMA and neighbor joining algorithms, which are two other distance-based methods for phylogenetic reconstruction.
+It is used in the textbook \cite{felsenstein2004inferring} to illustrate the UPGMA and neighbor joining algorithms, which are two other distance-based methods for phylogenetic reconstruction.

 Theorem \ref{thm:verticesAlgorithm} suggests an algorithm for computing a generating set of the set of ultrametrics $l^\infty$-nearest to a given dissimilarity map.
 This consists of computing all nonempty $S_i$'s and removing all ultrametrics that have more than one mobile internal node.
 Applying this to the dataset in Figure \ref{fig:data} gives us the twenty ultrametrics displayed in Table \ref{table:tropicalVertices}.
-Four different tree topologies appear.
+Four different tree topologies appear; {for example, note that the topologies of the first, second, eighth, and fourteenth ultrametrics in the row-major order of Table~\ref{table:tropicalVertices} are distinct.}

 The UPGMA algorithm always returns an ultrametric.
 Figure \ref{fig:upgma} shows the ultrametric computed by the UPGMA algorithm when applied to the dataset given in Figure \ref{fig:data} (see \cite[pp.162-166]{felsenstein2004inferring}).
 No ultrametric sharing the topology of the ultrametric shown in Figure \ref{fig:upgma} will be $l^\infty$-nearest to the data.
 To see this, note that among the ultrametrics displayed in Table \ref{table:tropicalVertices}, the distance between weasel and seal is 42 or 43, and that the distance between dog and seal is always 41.
 Since the set of $l^\infty$-nearest ultrametrics is tropically convex, any ultrametric $l^\infty$-nearest to the data will have the distance between weasel and seal strictly greater than the distance between dog and seal.
 However, the opposite relation will be true in any ultrametric whose topology is the tree displayed in Figure \ref{fig:upgma}.